xkbcommon/libxkbcommon/doc/faq.md

 There are some issues with *modifier-only* shortcuts: see [this bug report][#420].

-This can be fixed by using the new parameter <code>[lockOnRelease]</code> in `LockGroup()`, available since libxkbcommon 1.11.
+This can be fixed by using the new parameter <code>[lockOnRelease]</code> in `LockGroup()`, available since xkbcommon 1.11.
 This will be done at some point in [xkeyboard-config].

 ```diff